lsst-dm/dmtn-094/index.rst

 OAuth tokens are handled in Layer 7 of the OSI model, which adds flexibility to configuration.

-OAuth tokens can include additional claims that are useful for application developers.
+OAuth JWT tokens can include additional claims that are useful for application developers.
+OAuth Identity tokens can include arbitrary pieces of data, such as the UNIX UID, UNIX GIDs of the group membership, and additional data about an `external identities
+<#federated-identity-and-lsst-accounts>`__ used during login.
+They can be short lived, limited in
+scope, and thanks to OpenID Connect and the `JWK <https://tools.ietf.org/html/rfc7517>`__ spec, they do not require complex certificate handling.

 Capabilities-based tokens allow issuance of tokens scoped accordingly to the services that a given application may require.
 A user may select only the capabilities needed for given use case, limiting